 Rapid Rehousing (RRH) provides short- and medium-term rental assistance and supportive services to households experiencing homelessness.
 SDHC administers eight RRH programs, operated by five providers, including The Salvation Army, People Assisting the Homeless (PATH), Home Start, Inc., SBCSand Father Joe’s Villages.

 Permanent Supportive Housing

 Permanent Supportive Housing (PSH) is long-term rental assistance paired with intensive wraparound supportive services to help maintain housing stability for households that experienced homelessness and have long-term disabilities, extensive service needs, and lengthy or repeated episodes of homelessness.

 SDHC receives grants from the U.S. Department of Housing and Urban Development (HUD) Continuum of Care (CoC) program to fund PSH.
 SDHC administers 11 PSH programs with these funds.
 They provide rental assistance for more than 275 units.
-These programs are operated by eight homelessness service providers, including Father Joe’s Villages, Housing Innovation Partners (HIP), Townspeople, Mental Health Systems (MHS), Home Start, Inc., South Bay Community Services Corporation, Pathfinders, and The San Diego LGBT Community Center.
+These programs are operated by eight homelessness service providers, including Father Joe’s Villages, Housing Innovation Partners (HIP), Townspeople, Mental Health Systems (dba TURN Behavioral Health Services), Home Start, Inc., SBCS, Pathfinders, and The San Diego LGBT Community Center.

 In addition, SDHC collaborates with developers to provide rental housing vouchers to help pay rent at affordable housing developments for individuals and families who experienced homelessness and receive access to supportive services through their residence.
 SDHC also works with the U.S. Department of Veterans Affairs to help veterans experiencing homelessness obtain PSH with Veterans Affairs Supportive Housing (VASH) vouchers.